baofinance/bao-factory/README.md

 }
 ```

 For tests that must track local edits to `BaoFactory.sol`, call `ensureBaoFactoryCurrentBuild()` instead.
-Both functions verify the proxy runtime code hash and enforce that the owner matches the embedded production multisig, so downstream code does not need to duplicate those checks.
+Both functions verify the proxy runtime code hash and enforce that the owner matches the embedded production multisig, so downstream code does not need to duplicate those checks. `DeploymentJsonScript`, `DeploymentTesting`, and the other bao-base mixins simply forward to these helpers now that `script/deployment/DeploymentInfrastructure.sol` has been deleted.

+Practical guidance for consumers:

+- **Scripts** – Call `ensureBaoFactoryProduction()` when you must guarantee the production bytecode/owner pairing before running a deployment session.
+The helper will deterministically deploy via Nick's Factory if the proxy is missing, then assert the invariants.
+- **Tests** – Use `ensureBaoFactoryCurrentBuild()` inside Foundry harnesses when you intentionally need to exercise local edits.
+This matches the pattern in `DeploymentTesting` and keeps traceability between code changes and deterministic test deployments.
+- **Address prediction only** – Reach for `predictBaoFactoryAddress()` / `predictBaoFactoryImplementation()` (or their salt/hash overloads) when you only need the deterministic addresses without forcing a deploy.

 The deployed proxy uses UUPS upgradeability.
 Shipping a new BaoFactory variant usually just means rolling out a new implementation and having the production owner upgrade the existing proxy to the fresh logic.
 Downstream repos should assume the address stays constant while the logic can evolve via upgrades.